RYMAN PREMIER DIVISION | Att: 393

 Oh hang on, scratch that.
 Hopefully we’ll be Conference South by then.
 Forget I said anything.

-Several pints later and we’re heading for the somewhat busy train and the short hop to Hayes.
-With time to spare, we decide a swift pint in the local Wetherspoons is acceptable.
+Several pints later and we’re heading for the somewhat busy train and the short hop over to Hayes.
+With time to spare, we decide a swift pint in the local Wetherspoons is acceptable before heading to the ground for kick off.
 As we make our way down the High Street, we first encounter the Hayes ‘Young Persons Advice Centre’.
 Working there must be the easiest job in the world.